danfuzz/lactoserv/src/pkg/app-servers/README.md

 @this/app-servers
 =================

-This module contains the plumbing to server the various HTTP* protocols, and multiple application implementations on top.
+This module contains the plumbing to serve the various HTTP* protocols.